mikolasan/mikolasan.github.io/src/markdown/blog/most-addictive-games.md

 Very high pace top view shooter.
 It's almost the same fun as Serious Sam: Second Encounter, but darker.
 It influenced me a lot during creation of [Fire!](/gamedev/fire)

 ![Screenshot of Crimsonland](crimsonland.jpg)

+## New technologies

+Old games, how good they can be with new technologies?

+1. Yetisports using Nintendo Switch controller
+2. NFK on Smart TV with wireless set of keyboard and mouse
+3. N. Looking for gold cubes using augmented reality
+4. Crimsonland in VR.